 Proper nutrition is often overlooked in discussions about substance abuse recovery.
 The focus tends to be on detoxification, therapy, support groups, etc. While all of those things are crucial to recovery, true health cannot be achieved without nutritional balance.

 Chronic substance use depletes valuable nutrients that optimize our body’s ability to function properly.
-It also causes biochemical imbalances that — particularly when combined with genetic factors — can contribute to cravings, anxiety, depression, and other conditions that hinder recovery.
+It also causes biochemical imbalances that, particularly when combined with genetic factors, can contribute to cravings, anxiety, depression, and other conditions that hinder recovery.
+At Fort Behavioral Health, our team of experts believes that nutritional therapy is an essential aspect of effective addiction treatment.

 Nutritional therapy aims to bring the brain and body back into biochemical balance by implementing dietary changes tailored to the individual’s needs.
-In substance abuse recovery, the short-term goal of nutritional therapy is to help addicts regain their health and absorb the physical effects of shifting into sobriety.
+In substance abuse recovery at Fort Behavioral Health, the short-term goal of nutritional therapy is to help addicts regain their health and absorb the physical effects of shifting into sobriety.
 The long-term goal of nutritional therapy is to help addicts gain an overall understanding of health and teach them practical self-care, thereby empowering them to feel in control of their well-being and set them up for success in sobriety.

 Nutritional Therapy Helps Correct Nutritional Deficiencies